Each season brings new adventures to Tappahannock and Essex County.

 The Farm at 17 South Evolving menu is based on what’s in season with main dishes and sides like your grandmother used to make.
 The Crab Bisque is “loaded with crab.”
 A Country Fried Filet Mignon bills itself as the “fanciest country fried steak this side of the Mississippi.”
 Leave room for a handspun milkshake for dessert.

 To Do Café Owners Bob and Diane Lentz met in this building on 1008 Church St., back in 1975.
 She was a waitress at what was then the J&L Drive-In, and he had hitchhiked to Tappahannock to visit his mother.
-The husband-wife team married for nearly 50 years opened To Do Café in 2009 and named it after Diane’s dear friend, Linda McCroskey, who had a list of quirky sayings but prefaced everything positive with the words “to do.”
+The husband-wife team, married for nearly 50 years, opened opened To Do Café in 2009 and named it after Diane’s dear friend, Linda McCroskey, who had a list of quirky sayings but prefaced everything positive with the words “to do.”
 Menu includes hand-breaded oysters, onion petals, crabcakes minus filler; a mix of sandwiches from po’ boys to BBQ, specialty burgers, lunch baskets and a range of dinner entrees.

 Treats